yosshor/AI_Powered_Project_Management/README.md

 ---

-Built with ❤️ using React, Convex, and Google Gemini
+Built with ❤️ using React, Convex, and Google Gemini By Yossi Shor